Find out if you need to correct a Company Tax Return for accounting periods ending between 8 March 2017 and 16 November 2017.

 You can amend your return by either:

-- logging in to HMRC’s online services
+- signing in online

 - writing to your company’s Corporation Tax office (check recent tax forms or letters from HMRC for the Corporation Tax office address or call the helpline)